2 min read

 This should leave gas storage levels at record highs and is sending gas and power prices down significantly: Summer-24, at the time of writing, is trading at 76p/therm for gas and £73/MWh for power, with the Winter-24 contract at 93p/therm and £89/MWh, which highlights the hugely changed landscape from where we were this time last year.

-Energy market review
+Energy market review_Image_1

 2024 Energy Market Outlook